AOSC-Archive/Anthon-Starter/README.md

  * You can get it from http://mirror.anthonos.org/junde-studio/Projects/Anthon-Starter/anthonos-starter_0.1.1.3.7z
  * You can get the source from http://mirror.anthonos.org/junde-studio/Projects/Anthon-Starter/anthonos-starter_0.1.1.3_Source.7z

- The next version is 0.1.2 but because of the Windows batch files must use ANSI strings so we won't upload these sources.
+ The next version is 0.1.2 and the sources are in branch '0.1.2'.

  The next version written by C is 0.2, now here but haven't finished yet.